Akitaro Daichi

 Akitaro Daichi (大地 丙太郎, Daichi Akitarō) is a Japanese anime director, producer and photography director.

 Career

 Daichi is a native of Gunma Prefecture and a graduate of Tokyo Polytechnic University.
 He originally aspired to be a stage photographer, but entered the employ of Tokyo Animation Film, an anime photography company.
-His first work in the industry was as photography director for the Doraemon movie History of Nobita's Outer Space Trailblazing (ドラえもん のび太の宇宙開拓史).
+His first work in the industry was as photography director for the Doraemon movie Doraemon: The Records of Nobita, Spaceblazer.
 After five years, Daichi changed jobs and worked for a video production company making karaoke videos among other things, but he later returned to the anime industry and focused on direction.
 In 1994, he attracted attention for his storyboard work on Akazukin Chacha, and in 1995 he made his debut as a series director on Nurse Angel Ririka SOS.

 Sexual harassment allegations

 In 2018 and 2019, voice actress Hiroko Konishi alleged that she was propositioned by her manager to enter a mixed bath with Daichi in the nude and was blacklisted from the voice acting industry when she refused.